Paperclip Review 2026: AI Agent Teams That Run Like a Company

 - React dashboard – monitor all agents and work items at localhost:3100

-- Best for: Developers who want structured multi-agent orchestration with a familiar team metaphor
+- Best for: Technical indie hackers running 5+ agents who want structured multi-agent orchestration with a familiar team metaphor

-Built by @dotta and published at companies.sh, Paperclip is a free, open-source framework designed for local-first multi-agent workflows.
-This review covers what it does, what makes it different, and who it is actually useful for.
+Built by @dotta and published at paperclip.ing, Paperclip is a free, open-source framework designed for local-first multi-agent workflows.
+Since launch, the repo has crossed 55k GitHub stars with daily commits from 80+ contributors (verified on GitHub, April 2026).
+This review covers what it does, what makes it different, what the community is actually saying after a few weeks of real use, and who it is actually useful for.

 What Is Paperclip?